Operating Principles

 Sending files for scanning (File)

-The feature is not used (remote scanning is provided by the Engine service).
+This feature is not used (remote scanning is provided by the Engine service).

-URL scanning (Url)
+URL checking (Url)

 [MeshD]